Hirak-Debadhikary/EmergentX-CRUD/README.md

 Once the application is running, you can access it in your web browser at http://localhost:3000.
 You can perform the following CRUD operations:

-- Create: Add new tasks by entering the task description and clicking the "Add Task" button.
+- Create: Add new tasks by entering the task description and clicking the "Add Todo" button.

 - Read: View the list of tasks on the main page.